Poojith-L/Education_loan_cal/README.md

 This tool is useful for anyone planning to take an educational loan and helps provide clarity on the overall loan amount and interest to be paid.

+#Example:

--Enter the fees for Year 1: 50000
+#Enter the fees for Year 1: 50000
--Enter the fees for Year 2: 55000
+#Enter the fees for Year 2: 55000
--Enter the fees for Year 3: 60000
+#Enter the fees for Year 3: 60000
--Enter the fees for Year 4: 65000
+#Enter the fees for Year 4: 65000
--Enter the interest rate: 5
+#Enter the interest rate: 5

--Total Loan Amount: 230000
+#Total Loan Amount: 230000
--Total Interest Added: 11500
+#Total Interest Added: 11500